-- Implementation began for a new parking permit enforcement system. - The overall survey results showed that 29% of campus population drives alone to campus.
-This progress exceeds the goal stated in the 2013 MIMP for a drive-alone target of 35%. - The City of Seattle installed traffic signals at 12th and E. Marion and 12th and E. Spring to improve traffic flow and pedestrian safety. - As recommended by SDCI, the University evaluated increasing motorcycle parking permit rates to align closer with SOV parking permit rates. - Development of the University's policies on flexible work schedules continued 2019.
+- Implementation began for a new parking permit enforcement system. - The overall survey results showed that 21.0% of campus population (employees and students) drives alone to campus.
+This progress exceeds the goal stated in the 2013 MIMP for a drive-alone target of 35%, and is a reduction from 29% in 2018.
+These surveys were conducted before the March 2020 COVID-19 stay-at-home orders which significantly reduced commuter trips. - As recommended by SDCI, the University increased motorcycle parking permit rates to align closer with SOV parking permit rates. - Development of the University's policies on flexible work schedules continued in 2020.
+Due to COVID, the University implemented policies for non-essential staff to work remotely.
+The University updated and implemented its recommendations and guidelines on telework, flextime, compressed work weeks and other programs.
+Outcomes and findings from the University's use of alternative work arrangements during stay-at-home orders will inform future policy development.

-Seattle University MIMP Annual Status Report Fiscal Year 2019 (July 1, 2018- June 30, 2019)
+Seattle University MIMP Annual Status Report Fiscal Year 2020 (July 1, 2019- June 30, 2020)